Pontiac Fiero: History and design

 A mid-engine layout was chosen to reduce both aerodynamic drag and vehicle weight; to improve fuel efficiency, and to offer handling, traction, and braking benefits.
-The performance potential of the mid-engine layout was not realized when the Fiero debuted.
-As cost-saving measures, the tires, brakes, and suspension components were carried over from other GM platforms such as the X and T platforms.
-As a result, the handling abilities of the Fiero were merely on par with other contemporary sporty coupes.
+The performance potential of the mid-engine layout was not realized when the Fiero debuted: As cost-saving measures, the original brake and suspension designs were replaced by existing components from the X and T platforms.
+The sharing of components with other GM cars meant the rear suspension and powertrain were nearly identical to that of the Phoenix with one exception: the Fiero used the front suspension components of the Phoenix for the rear, including tie rod ends attached to a "steering knuckle" hard-mounted to the engine cradle.
+As a result of this components sharing, the handling abilities of the Fiero were no better than other contemporary small coupes.

-The Fiero received positive reviews for its handling (Motor Trend 1984), as well as negative reviews for not meeting expectations of higher performance from its mid-engine configuration.
-Despite the criticism, the Fiero sold well and although Pontiac operated three shifts at the factory during 1984, they could not keep up with initial demand.

-The sharing of suspension and other components with other GM cars meant the rear suspension and powertrain was virtually identical to that of the Phoenix; the Fiero even included rear tie rod ends attached to a "steering knuckle", although these were hard-mounted to the engine cradle and only used for maintaining the rear tire alignment.

-As the oil crisis eased by 1985, demand developed for more engine power and better performance.
-Pontiac responded by introducing the GT model which included upgraded suspension tuning, wider tires, and a V6 engine having 43 hp more than the base four-cylinder.

-In 1988, changes included a completely redesigned suspension (and parts of the space frame) along with two-piece brake calipers and upgraded brake rotors — the latter which had been conceived with the initial design.
-The available I4 and V6 engines benefited from evolutionary improvements, but the planned availability of turbochargers and newer DOHC engines did not happen before production stopped.

-In spite of the design finally realizing its potential, sales had declined and GM ended production.
+The Fiero received positive reviews from Motor Trend for its handling as well as negative reviews for its disappointing performance.
+Despite the performance criticism, the Fiero sold well and although Pontiac operated three factory shifts during 1984, they could not meet initial demand.
+By 1985, demand for improved engine power and better performance increased.
+Pontiac responded by introducing the GT model which included upgraded suspension tuning, wider tires, and a V6 engine featuring 43 hp more than the base four-cylinder.
+In 1988, changes for the GT included a completely redesigned suspension (and parts of the space frame) along with two-piece brake calipers and upgraded brake rotors — all of which had been part of the initial design.
+The available I4 and V6 engines in all models benefited from evolutionary improvements, but the planned availability of turbochargers and newer DOHC engines did not happen before production ended.
+Despite the design and performance finally meeting potential, sales had declined and GM ended production.